Prometheus-X-association/edge-translators/docs/Edge translators BB – Design document.md

+# Edge translators BB – Design Document

 [TOC]

-# ‘‘EDGE AI Translator BB’’ Design Document

 The baseline of this building block is: “On Institutional Edges for AI Assisted Onto-Terminology Translators.”.